sarahcstringer/mcp-code-demo/WRITEUP.md

 **Traditional tool calling works when:**

 - Tool results are small (a few hundred tokens)
 - You need one or two tool calls total
 - No data processing required
 - Results go directly to the user

 **Code execution excels when:**

 - Processing large datasets
 - Making multiple related tool calls
 - Filtering or transforming results
 - Polling or waiting for completion
 - Maintaining state across operations

+## Limitations and trade-offs

+Code execution isn't without its challenges:

+**Model capability matters:** Code execution requires models with strong coding abilities.
+Not all LLMs write clean, correct code consistently.
+If your model struggles with code generation, the benefits diminish quickly.
+Test your chosen model's coding capabilities before committing to this pattern.

+**Debugging is harder:** When a traditional tool call fails, you see exactly which tool was called and what it returned.
+When code execution fails, you need to debug the generated code itself—parsing errors, logic bugs, incorrect API usage.
+This adds complexity to your error handling and monitoring.

+**Security surface area:** Executing LLM-generated code introduces risks beyond traditional tool calling.
+Even with sandboxing, you need to worry about resource exhaustion, unintended file system access, infinite loops, and malicious prompt injections that generate harmful code.
+The guardrails mentioned earlier are necessary but not sufficient—you need ongoing monitoring and careful tool design.

+**Added latency:** Code execution requires the LLM to first generate code, then execute it, then process results.
+This adds a generation step that traditional tool calling skips.
+For simple queries where traditional tool calling would work fine, code execution may actually be slower.

+**Complexity:** Your system needs to manage an execution environment, handle code execution errors gracefully, and potentially deal with environment setup and dependencies.
+Traditional tool calling has a simpler operational model.

+Despite these trade-offs, for data-heavy tasks where token costs and context window limits are real constraints, code execution can provide significant practical benefits.

 ## The mental model shift